Creating a VPN connection using OpenVPN

 Click Create VM.

 openvpn user with administrator privileges was created on the OpenVPN server in advance.
-To access the admin panel, set a password for this user.
+An initial password is generated automatically.
+To access the admin panel, get the password:

 Connect to the virtual machine over SSH: